-At Middlewich Primary School we follow Cheshire East's procedures for dealing with children that go missing from lessons and/or school.
-All staff are aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+At Middlewich Primary School we follow Cheshire East's procedures for dealing with children that are absent or who go missing from lessons and/or school.
+All staff are aware that children going missing, particularly repeatedly or prolonged, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+We will refer to: Working together to improve school attendance - GOV.UK (www.gov.uk)